Phoenix1747/YAPG/README.md

 # YAPG
 Very simple password generator.
-Generates any password size until it crashes.
+Generates any password size until it's too big and it crashes.

+Maybe this little script helps somebody on how to use the random number generator and the likes in C++.

 You can choose from ~80 different characters:
 * Uppercase letters